by Parker Piscitello-Faye

 What are the Benefits of Employee Financial Well-being Programs?

 Below, we’ve detailed some of the most common benefits of seeking out a financial wellness program.
-However, keep in mind that each employer and employee will go about promoting financial wellness in the workplace for their own combination of reasons.
+However, keep in mind that each HR professional and employee will go about promoting financial wellness in the workplace for their own combination of reasons.

-Many employees choose to invest in their employees’ financial health because of their desire to boost wellness at their workplace.
+Many human resources departments choose to invest in their employees’ financial health because of their desire to boost wellness in the workplace.
 Indeed, mitigating financial stress isn’t just a worthwhile process on its own; doing so can help improve mental and physical health.

 Financial Well-being Programs: